Medically reviewed by Drugs.com. Last updated on Jun 14, 2023.

 Avoid drinking alcohol.
 It lowers blood sugar and may increase your risk of lactic acidosis while taking Avandamet.

 Avandamet side effects

-Get emergency medical help if you have any signs of an allergic reaction to Avandamet : hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Avandamet: hives, itching; difficult breathing; trouble swallowing; swelling of your face, lips, tongue, or throat.